 The dense forest of cypress, fern, and pine sprawled in the Royal Botanical Garden is dotted with awe-inspiring trekking routes the famous one being the Rhododendron Walk and Dochula Nature Trail which adds up to the charm of the botanical garden.
 The Buddhist philosophy has been represented here by including a prayer wheel and chorten in the design of the garden, which makes it an ideal place for spiritual reflection and appreciation of Nature.
 From the serene nature walk to the spiritual prayer wheels, Royal Botanical Garden has something to offer to each of its visitors.

-Listening to the melodious chirping of the exotic Himalayan birds while feasting your eyes upon the green emerald forest with a backdrop view of Dochula Pass can be among those moments which we want to cherish lifetime.
-Royal Botanical Garden located near Thimphu has become the ideal destination for the botany enthusiast and nature lovers who wants to engulf their senses with the feeling of serenity while being in the lap of Mother Nature.
+Listening to the melodious chirping of the exotic Himalayan birds while feasting your eyes upon the green emerald forest with a backdrop view of Dochula Pass can be among those moments which we want to cherish for a lifetime.
+Royal Botanical Garden located near Thimphu has become the ideal destination for botany enthusiasts and nature lovers who want to engulf their senses with the feeling of serenity while being in the lap of Mother Nature.